 Leary’s eight-circuit model of consciousness is prominent in chaos magic, having been detailed in “Chaotopia!” by Dave Lee, a leading member of the Illuminates of Thanateros (IOT), a secret society of chaos magic.
 Members included not only Timothy Leary but also Robert Anton Wilson and William S. Burroughs.

 Ian Bear referred to it in the neo-pagan journal Green Egg as “divine irreverence”:

 On a larger scale the chaos magician is able to work vast changes unattainable through ordinary, orderly means.
 Where chaotic systems exist, it is now well-known that in the right place, a small flutter can transform the entire system.
 This is known in chaos science as the butterfly effect.
 In these fast changing times, at this crossroads of history, in this time of crisis and opportunity, our entire society is a chaotic system.
 By observing society keenly, and choosing the appropriate moment for the golden apple to be launched, the chaos magician can work great changes in society through the social butterfly effect.

 Another offshoot of discordian thinking is the Cacophony Society, sometimes dubbed the Suicide Club.
 In its more benign form, it’s the live-for-today worldview of the pajama people, or those who could give a shit about their future bloodline generations or of others’.
-In its worst form, this is worldview of Dr. George Hodel, Israel Keyes and Jimmy Savile, who we have addressed in recent posts.
+In its worst form, this is worldview of Dr. George Hodel, Israel Keyes and Jimmy Savile, et all who we have addressed in recent posts.
 In all its forms, it’s ultra-rebellionism.